niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 }

 ```
-10. If you now check in Container Registry in the GCP console, you should see your pushed image.
+10. Build Now and see that it passes.
+If you now check in Container Registry in the GCP console, you should see your pushed image.

 ## Pulling the image from GCR to the webserver vms: SSH connection
 The image should now successfully be stored in GCR.
 The next step is to pull it onto the webserver-vm.
 To be able to do this, first we need to SSH to it.
 This requires a few steps.